pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"function-redefined"+OR+"E0102")

 ### [E0103](#E0103) (not-in-loop)<a name="E0103"></a>
-%r not properly in loop
+%r not properly in loop.

 Used when break or continue keywords are used outside a loop.

 **:x: Incorrect code**